Based on initiative from the MR-Centre, Aarhus University

 Interventional systems for advanced bio-imaging and therapy based on the latest developments within bio-targeting, contrast design and focused therapy is considered a key topic in the coming year’s research programs.

-One whole-body scanner and one high-field (7 tesla) horizontal small bore magnet is allocated for research every day.
+One whole-body scanner (3T) and one high-field (9.4T) horizontal small bore magnet are allocated for research every day.
 Advanced facilities (housing and intervention) for experiments including animals are present.